Orientation

 If you are prevented from attending the test due to illness or other circumstances, you are required to inform the course administrator (dr. E.G. Ruys) via grammaticatoetsMT.gw@uu.nl.

 If you cannot participate in the test, or if you do participate but obtain a failing grade, you need to take the resit exam.
-You will be informed of this via Blackboard.
+You will be informed of this via the Blackboard site.
 Of course, students who fail the test are urged to read up on difficult concepts and practice with the practice assignments available on Blackboard.

 For those students who fail the resit exam as well, we will organize an extra instruction session – the so-called remedial seminar – in December or January, followed by a final resit exam.
 If you do not attend the remedial seminar, you will not be eligible to take part in this second resit exam.